 Note: This post may contain affiliate links.
 At no additional cost to you, I may earn a small commission from purchases made using them.
 TTRPGkids uses this to keep the site going.
 Read full disclosure here.

-Why have in-game treats?
+Why have in-game treats for your tabletop RPG?

 - Adds sensory aspect (tactile + taste) to keep interest